 Partner Jeremy Laws gives an overview of the law in relation to coronavirus for landlords, tenants and businesses.

-Published: Wednesday 23 June 2021 – accurate at the time of publication.
+Published: Wednesday 23 June 2021 – accurate at the time of publication but now superseded.

 From the outset of the Covid-19 pandemic in February 2020 we have published regular briefing notes and updates on key changes in the law relating to residential property, commercial property and businesses.
 As lockdowns have come and gone, the measures that the government has introduced in response to the pandemic have been adapted and regularly extended.
 In this update we draw together the latest position.

 There are slightly different rules for England and Wales – this note covers the position in England.